 I believe that we are designed to be strong and move comfortably.
 These qualities are necessary for optimal performance in our daily lives.
 Being able to move properly is key.
 Once proper movement patterns are instilled the body will thrive.

-Strength and Nutrition focuses on fundamentally helping you eat and move better.
+Strength and Nutrition focuses on fundamentally helping you feel, eat and move better.
 I provide a complete plan – designed for you – that will take you through every step of the way on the path toward achieving your personal goals.
 One size does not fit all!
 Everyone has specific goals and a specific body.
 I focus on customized results using an unique program based on proven methods and modalities.
-Using my experience, education, and unique approach to fitness I have designed an online training plan designed for anyone with IBD looking to recover strength and movement.
+Using my experience, education, and unique approach I use an online training plan designed to help anyone recover strength and movement.
 You’ll discover how simple, safe, and effective movements along with practical nutrition habits will help reconnect your body and health to regain your strength and ability to live healthier again.

 I have lost and regained over 30 pounds on two separate occassions due to IBD